 How do we deal with Iran?
-The government are resentful of our reactions (including in Canada and the U.S.) to the riots.
+The government is resentful of our reactions (including in Canada and the U.S.) to the riots.
 Canadians are proud that Ken Taylor, our ambassador to Iran helped Americans escape from the hostage situation at the American embassy.
 Going back further they are upset about sanctions against them and American actions going back to at least the 1950's.
 Time to acknowledge American mistakes.

 There is no easy way to deal with the oil shortage over the winter months.
 Sacrifices are necessary in our support of Ukraine.
 Long term we need to boost renewables.
 Iran could be helpful and to a lesser extent so could Venezuela.

 We are not likely to persuade old theocrats that they need to give more power to women.
 We can give the women some support, but really their willingness to risk dying is more critical.
 The hijab symbolizes power.
 Although many women prefer not to be objectified, others feel that should be their choice.
 Beyond the symbolism women want property rights, access to jobs and education, the ability to divorce, freedom to express oneself as men do.
 Women rights are human rights.